 BIOL 2421.
-Microbiology (Bacteriology).
+Microbiology for Science Majors (Bacteriology).

 Morphology, physiology, cultivation, identification and control of bacteria.
 Comparative study of the major groups of microorganisms.
 Consideration of the role of microorganisms in disease, food and milk, water sewage, air, soil and industrial areas.
+Prerequisites: BIOL 1406 or BIOL 1408 or BIOL 2401.
+Suggested Prerequisites: BIOL 1407 or BIOL 1409 or BIOL 2402 or a college level chemistry.
+Co-requisite: Student must also enroll in lab for the course: BIOL 2121